packetjanitor/JNPR-FormalFabric/README.md

-# Gratitude and Notice of Theft
+# Gratitude

-I am basically taking Khelil's stuff and using GitHub to organize it into my lab environment and learning a ton of new stuff.
+I am basically taking Khelil's stuff, modifying it, and then using GitHub to organize it into my lab environment (while backing up and storing my files) and learning a ton of new stuff.

 https://github.com/ksator/junos-automation-with-ansible <--- His stuff is located here.